Powell Elementary Handbook

 Bus riders: Only under extreme last minute emergencies can we approve a change of transportation to another bus route.
 It is impossible to efficiently utilize our buses when taking into account each and every child’s outside school activity needs.
 Transportation is a privilege provided for each child from home to school and school to home or daycare.
 If you will be out of town and know in advance or if your child needs to go to another child’s home after school for any reason, parents should work out transportation issues together ahead of time.
 A parent will be required to pick up these students.
 If permission is granted for your child to ride another bus and all of the students assigned to that bus ride and there is no room left for extra passengers, only those students assigned to that bus will be given transportation service.
 Even with permission for your child to ride another bus, you still may receive a call from the school requesting a parent to come and pick up a child due to the lack of seat availability.
 Permission will be granted only to the parent requesting a change in their child’s transportation service.
 We cannot grant permission to the receiving parent for a change in another child’s transportation service.
 Students must have a signed Transportation Emergency Request form signed by a campus administrator before the child will be allowed to ride the alternate bus to another student’s home.
 Please contact the school to request this approval.

 Above all, if you have a problem and need our help, please call us.
 The safety of our students is our top priority!

 All students will be fed lunch on our early release days; however, lunch will be at a different scheduled time.
 Students will eat lunch in their classrooms on early release days.

 - Parents must come into the front office to check students in and out.
-A valid, state issued identification must be presented and you must be listed on the child’s emergency form.
+A valid, state issued identification must be presented.

 - Parents are not permitted to walk directly to the classroom to pick up a student.
 To maximize instructional time and to minimize interruptions, teachers will be notified and students will proceed to the office.